feldmanchain/whitepaper/README.md

 # whitepaper

-Repository containing reasearch about, and the whitepaper of, Proof of Build / the feldmanchain
+Repository containing research about, and the whitepaper of, Proof of Build / the feldmanchain

 ## Discussions